Montaluce

-Montaluce Winery & Estates was established as a winery-based community in Dahlonega, Georgia, 40 mi north of Atlanta in 2007 by a partnership between Atlanta-based Beecham Builders, Greenway Development and Harrison Design Associates and featured Tuscan-styled architecture.
-Lots began at $70,000 and homes at $370,000 with a goal to finish the 400 acre project within five to six years.
-However, the project suffered from the economic fallout of the Great Recession and it went up for auction in 2014.
+Montaluce Winery & Estates was established in 2007 as a winery-based community in Dahlonega, Georgia, 40 mi North of Atlanta.
+Founded in partnership between Atlanta-based Beecham Builders, Greenway Development and Harrison Design Associates, Montaluce started as an ambitious vision to create a winery-centric, residential community with 300 Tuscan-inspired homes.
+Modest cottage lots began selling at $400,000 and Estate lots along the Etowah River cost upwards of $600,000.
+Finished homes in 2007 ranged between $800,000 and $1.2 million with a goal to finish the 400 acre project within five to six years.
+A total of 54 lots sold and 19 homes were built before the project stalled during the Great Recession with new owners acquiring the winery and unsold lots in 2014.